eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 ## Write A Smart Contract

-Now you can create a new solidity file where to write the smart contract.
-Conventionally a solidity file has the `.sol` extension.
-Right-click on the `contracts` folder and select `New File` menu option, chose a name for your file, and then write the solidity code, which defines the smart contract, in the newly created file.
+Next create a new solidity file where to code the smart contract.
+Conventionally, a solidity file has the `.sol` extension.
+Right-click on the `contracts` folder and select `New File` menu option, chose a name for your file, and then write the solidity code, which defines the smart contract.
 As an alternative you can use one of the samples solidity files provided by the Remix IDE.

 \
 ![remix new file](./resources/remix_new_file.png)